kmwtechnology/lucille/doc/site/content/en/docs/reference/connectors/file_connector.md

 A few constraints to be aware of when using state:

 - Files that are moved or renamed will not have `lastPublishedCutoff` applied — their new path is not recognised as previously published.
+- Similarly, remember that the files in a directory that is skipped (by `pathsToSkip`) are also not tracked during a stateful run.
 - Capitalise directory names in `paths` consistently across runs.
 State lookups are case-sensitive.
 - Each database table should be used by only one connector configuration.
 Sharing a table across connectors will corrupt state.
 This can happen in several ways: reusing the same explicit `tableName` across multiple connectors in the same config file; running two separate configs concurrently where both reference the same `tableName`; or omitting `tableName` in two different configs that happen to use the same connector name (since `tableName` defaults to the connector name).
 In all cases, two connectors writing to the same state table will overwrite each other's records, leading to incorrect incremental behavior — files may be skipped or reprocessed unexpectedly.